-- if you have phenylketonuria (PKU, an inborn disease in which mental retardation develops if a specific diet is not followed), read the package label carefully before taking nonprescription ibuprofen.
+- if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent damage to your brain that can cause severe intellectual disability), read the package label carefully before taking nonprescription ibuprofen.
 Some types of nonprescription ibuprofen may be sweetened with aspartame, a source of phenylalanine.

 What special dietary instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.